Photo of Joe T. Sylve

 Object Map B-Tree

-An OMAP tree is a specialized B-Tree type that maps fixed-size omap_key_t and omap_value_t key/value pairs.
+An OMAP tree is a specialized B-Tree type that maps fixed-size omap_key_t and omap_val_t key/value pairs.
 There can be more than one referenced object with the same virtual object identifier (oid) stored in the tree.
 Transaction identifiers (xid) are stored to identify these versions.

 Keys are sorted in ascending order, first by oid and then xid.
 Values contain the size and physical address of the mapped object.
-We will discuss APFS encryption in the future, but for now, it is sufficient to note that omap_value_t marks encrypted objects via the OMAP_VAL_ENCRYPTED bit-flag.
+We will discuss APFS encryption in the future, but for now, it is sufficient to note that omap_val_t marks encrypted objects via the OMAP_VAL_ENCRYPTED bit-flag.

 typedef struct omap_key {